-Starting on April 12th, Ramadan is the holiest month of the calendar for Muslims across the world.
+Ramadan is the holiest month of the calendar for Muslims across the world.
 It’s a month dedicated to self-reflection, devotion to prayer and spirituality where those observing will be fasting between sunrise and sunset, including all foods and fluids.
-It’s also a month of celebration, where get-togethers and feasts once fasting is over for the day (Iftar dinners) can be full of food, laughter and great times. 💖
+It’s also a month of celebration, where get-togethers and feasts once fasting is over for the day (Iftar dinners) can be full of food, laughter and great times.

-For our Move With Us Queens observing Ramadan, this can also be a time where the idea of changing your health and fitness routine dramatically can seem scary.
+For our Move With Us community observing Ramadan, this can also be a time where the idea of changing your health and fitness routine dramatically can seem scary.

-We want to support each and every one of our sisters, and help you enjoy such an important month without sacrificing your journey!
+We want to support our community, and help you enjoy such an important month without sacrificing your journey!

-Here are a few tips we’ve prepared to help you plan for a healthy and happy Ramadan.
+Here are a few tips we’ve prepared to help you plan.

 Tip #1 Plan your meal times early